 The Common Catalogue – a single source of product and pricing information collated by HSV – will significantly improve management of the Victorian public health supply chain, supporting new initiatives to improve patient safety.

 The consistency and accuracy of data which the Common Catalogue will deliver is the catalyst in improving supply chain efficiencies.
 The benefits of the Common Catalogue include:

 - Duplication of products in order systems will be minimised.
 There will be fewer calls and emails between health services and suppliers, greater accuracy for invoicing, easier switch to electronic trading, faster contract transition and improved data analysis.

 - Functional equivalents can be easily identified, allowing clinicians to focus on patient care – products in the same family can be easily identified to replace unavailable products.
 Better data supports initiatives to track products, ensuring the right products are sent to the right place at the right time.

-If you sell or wish to sell products to a Victorian public health service, we encourage you to upload your pricing and product information in the National Product Catalogue (NPC) to ensure continued visibility of your offering now and into the future.
+If you sell or wish to sell products to a Victorian public health service, upload your pricing and product information in the National Product Catalogue (NPC) to provide visibility of your products to HSV.